OSVTAC/project-recommendations/index.md

 ### 5.8.
 Software architecture and design

 * When defining software components to develop, favor designs that promote reusing components.
-For example, a software library that can read a ballot image and return the marked “votes” (what we are calling a “ballot image interpreter” component) can be used in both precinct scanners and central scanners (as well as software applications for adjudication or auditing).
+For example, a software library that can read a digital ballot picture and return the marked “votes” (what we are calling a “ballot picture interpreter” component) can be used in both precinct scanners and central scanners (as well as software applications for adjudication or auditing).
   Favoring component reuse can mean having less code to write and test, which